shanmengqi2/IntelliJ_Java/md/problems.md

     set their attributes using the constructor and modify the attributes using the setter methods and print the updated values.

-4. Write a Java program to create a class called "Circle" with a radius attribute.
+5. Write a Java program to create a class called "Book" with attributes for title, author, and ISBN, and methods to add and remove books from a collection.
-You can access and modify this attribute.
-Calculate the area and circumference of the circle.